codership/documentation/galeracluster/source/jails.rst

    .. code-block:: console

-      # ezjail-admin create galera-node 'lo1|jail_IP_address'
+      # ezjail-admin create galera-node 'lo1|192.168.68.1'

    This creates the particular jail for your node and links it to the ``lo1`` loopback interface and IP address.

-   Replace ``jail_IP_address`` with a local IP address for internal use.
-Use the same address as you assigned in the firewall redirects for ``/etc/pf.conf`` above.
+Replace the IP address with the local IP for internal use on your server.
+It is the same address as you assigned in the firewall redirects above for ``/etc/pf.conf``.

    .. note:: Bear in mind that in the above command ``galera-node`` provides the hostname for the jail file system.
 As Galera Cluster draws on the hostname for the default node name, you need to either use a unique jail name for each node, or manually set :ref:`wsrep_node_name <wsrep_node_name>` in the configuration file to avoid confusion.